whitemech/LydiaSyft/docs/api/p04_api_example_ltlf_synthesis.md

 }
 ```

-The specification `examples/test.tlsf` is unrealizable, so no output can be produced.
-However, you can run the code by changing the variable `tlsf_file_test` to `ROOT_DIRECTORY / "examples" / "test1.tlsf"` and recompile.

-The SVG corresponding to the transducer of `examples/test.tlsf` is:
+The specification `examples/test1.tlsf` is realizable, the SVG corresponding to the transducer of `examples/test1.tlsf` is:

 ![](test1_winning_strategy.svg)

 As you can see, we have the root nodes (top-left), one for each user specified output (system) variable.
 The first decision node determines the current state, and the second decision node determines the value of the input (environment) variable `a1`.
-Here since input variable `a2` does not occur in the formula, so the valueo of `a2` does not affect the value of output variables.
+Here since input variable `a2` does not occur in the formula, so the value of `a2` does not affect the value of output variables.
 The final value determines the value of output (system) variable.